QED (text editor)

-QED is a line-oriented computer text editor that was developed by Butler Lampson and L. Peter Deutsch for the Berkeley Timesharing System running on the SDS 940.
+QED (short for quick editor) is a line-oriented text editor that was developed by Butler Lampson and L. Peter Deutsch for the Berkeley Timesharing System running on the SDS 940.
 It was implemented by L. Peter Deutsch and Dana Angluin between 1965 and 1966.

-QED (for "quick editor") addressed teleprinter usage, but systems "for CRT displays [were] not considered, since many of their design considerations [were] quite different."
+QED addressed teleprinter usage.
+Support for a CRT display was not added since design considerations for such hardware differ significantly from a teleprinter.

 Later implementations

 Ken Thompson later wrote a version for CTSS; this version was notable for introducing regular expressions.
 Thompson rewrote QED in BCPL for Multics.
 The Multics version was ported to the GE-600 system used at Bell Labs in the late 1960s under GECOS and later GCOS after Honeywell took over GE's computer business.
 The GECOS-GCOS port used I/O routines written by A. W. Winklehoff.
 Dennis Ritchie, Ken Thompson and Brian Kernighan wrote the QED manuals used at Bell Labs.

 Given that the authors were the primary developers of the Unix operating system, it is natural that QED had a strong influence on the classic UNIX text editors ed, sed and their descendants such as ex and sam, and more distantly AWK and Perl.